yfauser/capstone-project/docs/report/report.md

 As part of a Kaggle competition, the Technical University of Ostrava (Czech Republic) provided sensory data of medium voltage power lines [[3]](https://www.kaggle.com/c/vsb-power-line-fault-detection/data).
 The data was obtained from a low cost sensor (metering) device developed at the University and mounted at 20 different location within a region in the Czech Republic.
 The data was gathered from a real life power distribution network, and is therefore noisy because of real world disturbances caused by the power lines acting as antennas for electromagnetic signals generated in proximity of the power lines like radio stations, nearby lightning strikes and corona discharges.

 The dataset is divided into one training and one test dataset available in the Apache Parquet format.
+The datasets are significantly large in terms of size on disk with 3.81 GB for the training, and 8.81 GB for the test dataset.
 Other than is most datasets each column instead of each row is containing one sample.
 Each sample (each column) has 800,000 measurements taken during a 20 millisecond time windows which equates to one complete grid cycle of the 3 phases measured.

 Here is an example of what the first 5 rows of the training data look like: